sefffal/Octofitter.jl/docs/src/fit-coplanar.md

-# Hierarchical Co-Planar, Resonant Model
+# Hierarchical Co-Planar, Near-Resonant Model

 This example shows how you can fit a two planet model to relative astrometry data.
 This functionality would work equally well with RV, images, etc.